 - Check the CSU's coronavirus webpage for official CSU system-wide updates

 - Verify/Update your phone number to receive official campus Eagle Alert messages

 - Follow the CalStateLA ITS twitter feed for ITS updates

 - Check out the ITS webpage on Resources for Virtual or Remote Access

 - Remind students to download or print a copy of your course syllabus

 - Download or save electronic copies of your course files, assignment instructions, rubrics, etc.

-- Creating online exam, quizzes or tests in Canvas
+- Create online exam, quizzes, or tests in Canvas.

 - Using Respondus to create and or upload quiz questions to Canvas